minio/docs/source/reference/minio-mc/mc-cp.rst

    :mc-cmd:`~mc cp TARGET`.

    See :aws-docs:`AmazonS3/latest/dev/storage-class-intro.html` for
-   more information on S3 storage classses.
+   more information on S3 storage classes.

 .. mc-cmd:: --tags

    *Optional* Applies one or more tags to the copied objects.

-   Specify an ampersand-seperated list of key-value pairs as ``KEY1=VALUE1&KEY2=VALUE2``, where each pair represents one tag to assign to the objects.
+   Specify an ampersand-separated list of key-value pairs as ``KEY1=VALUE1&KEY2=VALUE2``, where each pair represents one tag to assign to the objects.